-A near-record number of Chapman University Fowler School of Law students passed the most recent California bar exam, with a first-time bar pass rate of 81%—the second highest in the law school’s history, and well above both the state’s first-time and overall pass rates.
+A near-record number of Chapman University Fowler School of Law graduates passed the most recent California bar exam, with a first-time bar pass rate of 81%—the second highest in the law school’s history, and well above both the state’s first-time and overall pass rates.

 A total of 138 Fowler School of Law alumni passed California’s October 2020 bar exam, including 112 first-time takers, 25 repeat takers, and one LL.M. graduate—in addition to four recent graduates who passed the bar in other states.
 Nearly 100 of these new attorneys were sworn into the California State Bar on January 19 at a virtual ceremony held by the law school via Zoom, where the state oath was administered by Orange County Superior Court Judge Fred Slaughter, and the federal oath by retired Central District of California U.S. Bankruptcy Court Judge Catherine Bauer.